Clements 2021 taxonomy update for AviSys

 Here are some details on how to performs splits and lumps:

 Just in case you might have to start over on the update for some unexpected reason, keep a record of the changes that you make, so that it will be easier to repeat them.

-After you have resolved all exceptions, restart at step 2, and try again.
-Or, if you were lucky and didn't have any exceptions, just keep going here.
+After you have resolved all exceptions, restart at step 1, and try again.
+Or, if you were lucky and didn't have any exceptions on the first try, just keep going here.

 - If there are no exceptions, you will get this result.
 Click ok.

-- When the update is complete, AviSys shuts down and you will need to restart it.
-If you deferred moving the band code files to their destinations, do that while AviSys is shutdown.
+- When the update is completely applied, AviSys shuts down and you will need to restart it.

 - When you restart, you will get two more prompts like this, for which there is nothing to do but click OK.
 It doesn't actually take long on today's computers.

 Restore your checklists.
 If you have any checklists defined, remove all of them and add them back.
 This is the only way for checklists to pick up taxonomic changes.
 For custom checklists, remove them and restore them from your backups.
 AviSys will provide you with an exception list if you need to adjust for any taxonomic changes.
 For built-in state checklists, just remove them and add them back using the built-in checklists.
 If you use the optional nation checklist addon, replace your RANGES.LST file with a fresh download from the nation checklist addon page.

 If you find that your checklist sighting markers are not correct after restoring checklists, run “Set Checklist Markers” to fix them.